profsmucker/ta-works/Documentation/README.md

 		* Refer to Step 0
 		* Open Step 5, Review Applicants - (https://team4.uwaterloo.ca/taform/applicants.html)
 		* Review the students that have applied.
-		* Select 'Edit student info' on the student you would like disqualify or edit the basic information of.
+		* Select 'Edit Student Info' on the student you would like disqualify or edit the basic information of.
 		* The screen you will see lists the students basic information for the upcoming term as well as the ability to "disqualify" the applicant.
 		* You are able to change the students basic informaiton at this time.
 		* If you decide to "disqualify" an applicant, they will not appear in the instructor rankings or the final matches.